int3rc3llul4r/clspotify/README.md

 ```
 Basic command line usage:
-  python zspotify <track/album/playlist/episode/artist url>   Downloads the track, album, playlist or podcast episode specified as a command line argument.
+  python zpotify <track/album/playlist/episode/artist url>   Downloads the track, album, playlist or podcast episode specified as a command line argument.
 If an artist url is given, all albums by specified artist will be downloaded.
 Can take multiple urls.

 Different usage modes:
   (nothing)            Download the tracks/alumbs/playlists URLs from the parameter